flickleafy/ComfyUI-OllamaPromptTools/README.md

 These metadata lines are stripped before placeholder replacement, so they are never sent to Ollama as part of the composed prompt.
 If a candidate has no `@match:` metadata, the matcher uses the visible block body after filtering repeated boilerplate lines shared across candidates/defaults for the same placeholder label.
 Low-priority instruction lines starting with phrases such as `avoid`, `do not`, `mute`, `remove`, or `replace` are ignored when more specific positive lines are available.

 Semantic matching uses local sentence-transformer embeddings on CPU combined with optional weighted lexical scoring.
-The default model is `sentence-transformers/all-MiniLM-L6-v2`, and candidate embeddings are cached for repeated executions with the same template text.
+The selectable embedding models are ordered from stronger to weakest: `intfloat/e5-base-v2`, `BAAI/bge-small-en-v1.5`, and `sentence-transformers/all-MiniLM-L6-v2`.
+The default remains `intfloat/e5-base-v2` for workflow compatibility, and candidate embeddings are cached for repeated executions with the same template text.

 ### Fallback and Delimiter Semantics